 This transition is the start of a six-month period that the Hindus consider auspicious.
 It is sometimes called the “holy period”, and it is the moment when the wedding season starts again.

 Although the names and celebrations vary, the date is the same throughout the Indian subcontinent.
-Under the Gregorian calendar Uttarayan celebrations take place on 14 January and generally continue the following day.
+Under the Gregorian calendar Uttarayan celebrations take place on 13 or 14 January.

-In the north, Uttarayan is traditionally celebrated by a kite flying festival.
+In the north, Uttarayan is traditionally celebrated by a “patang”(kite flying) festival.
 The one in Gujarat, north-western India, is particularly popular and everyone looks forward eagerly to the kite jousting.